viamrobotics/docs/docs/tutorials/projects/integrating-viam-with-openai.md

 It also contains an open source machine learning [detector model](https://github.com/viam-labs/tutorial-openai-integration/tree/main/detector).

-Power on  and choose a location on your Raspberry Pi, and clone the tutorial code repository.
+Power your Raspberry Pi on, choose a location on your Pi, and clone the tutorial code repository.

 If you don't have git installed on your Pi, you will need to first run: